-Building self confidence gives you a tool you can draw upon to stop second-guessing yourself, to release doubts, manage your fears and to take action.
+Building your confidence in your self gives you a tool you can draw upon to stop second-guessing yourself, to release doubts, manage your fears and to take action.
 Self confidence can be likened to a muscle; in that the more you use it the more you strengthen it!

-Commonly I have found with clients, when asked what do you need to do to build their self confidence, their response to be “I don’t know”.
+Commonly I have found when asked what a person needs to do to build their self confidence, their response to be “I don’t know”.
 For some it is such a foreign concept and thus they don’t know where to start.

 Here are some tried and proven ways to build your self confidence: